joaoluis/about/expectedexpectations.md

 ## What you can expect from me?

-- Clear communication and instant feedback, whether I feel you will like it or not
+- Clear communication and instant feedback
 - To be a perfectionist and continuously challenge you to be better every day
 - To remain calm and provide clear directions under stressful situations
 - Find the help you need whenever something blocks your work